Deligne's conjecture and mirror symmetry: Introduction

 The outline of this paper is as follows.
 In Section \ref{sec:puremotive}, we will briefly review the theory of pure motives through the Betti, de Rham and \'etale realizations.
 In Section \ref{sec:Lfunction}, we will discuss the $L$-functions associated to pure motives.
-In Section \ref{sec:Delignesconjecture}, we will introduce the construction of Deligne's period and Deligne's profound conjecture.
+In Section \ref{sec:Delignesconjecture}, we will discuss the construction of Deligne's periods and introduce Deligne's profound conjecture.
 In Section \ref{sec:mirrorsymmetry}, we will briefly review the theory of the mirror symmetry of Calabi-Yau threefolds.
-In Section \ref{sec:computationdeligneperiods}, we will develop a method to compute the Deligne's periods for Calabi-Yau threefolds based on mirror symmetry, which is the main result of this paper.
-In Section \ref{sec:exampleAESZ34}, we will compute the Deligne's period of the special Calabi-Yau threefolds studied in \cite{Candelas}, and we will explicitly verify Deligne's conjecture based on their numerical results.
-In Section \ref{sec:conclusion}, we will summarize the results of this paper.
+In Section \ref{sec:computationdeligneperiods}, we will develop a method to compute the Deligne's periods of Calabi-Yau threefolds in a one-parameter mirror family.
+In Section \ref{sec:explicitDeligneperiods}, we will use the method in Section \ref{sec:computationdeligneperiods} to explicitly compute the Deligne's periods of two important examples.
+In Section \ref{sec:exampleAESZ34}, we will compute the Deligne's period of the special Calabi-Yau threefold $\mathscr{X}_{-1/7}$ in the mirror family AESZ34, and verify that it satisfies Deligne's conjecture.
+In Section \ref{sec:conclusion} we will summarize the results of this paper and discuss several open questions.